 Christopher graduated from SUA with a concentration in International Studies in 2013.
 He currently works for the British Government.

 How did International Studies prepare you for life after SUA?

-The suite of classes I took within the International Studies concentration prepared me to study in a master’s programme in political economy at the London School of Economics.
-The emphasis on classroom debates at SUA and the level of interaction between professors and students was a massive benefit.
-I then started work for a government unit (now a part-mutualised social purpose company) in London.
-My work brings me into contact with senior policy makers and political figures on a regular basis.
-My day to day involves running evaluations and generating evidence of policy innovations within the British government, and advising on policy development.
+The suite of classes I took within the International Studies concentration helped me go on and get a master’s in political economy at the London School of Economics.
+The emphasis on classroom debates at SUA and the level of interaction between professors and students was an advantage for graduate level work.
+Since 2014 I’ve been working for a social purpose consultancy, that brings me into contact with senior policy makers and political figures on a regular basis.
+My day to day involves running evaluations, generating evidence of policy innovations, and advising on policy development within government.

 What are some of your best memories and lessons from INTS classes?